mariankapisinsky/node-async-pam/README.md

 PAM Authentication for Node.js

 Contents:
-  - integration/ - contains necessary files for easy integration to a web application
+  - integration/ - contains necessary files for a simple integration to a web application
   - node-auth-example/ - contains an example web application for node-auth-pam
   - pam_reversed_login/ - contains an example PAM module for demonstration/testing purposes
-  - src/ - contains node-auth-pam addon source codes
+  - src/ - contains node-auth-pam addon source files
   - main.js - the WebSocket server for PAM authentication using node-auth-pam

 Dependencies: